Hair static electricity ⚡

 Causes of hair static.

-When two objects rub together they swap electrons.
-The little light show under the sheets at night from your socks rubbing together is from the electrically charged energy created from the friction.
+When two objects rub together, they swap electrons.
+The little light shown under the sheets at night from your socks rubbing together is from the electrically charged energy created from the friction.
 That’s why hair static happens most when there’s less humidity in the atmosphere.

 Moisture VS Hydration